What Is Personal Branding: 4 Ways To Leverage It To Become A Remarkable Leader

 - When someone runs into you at the airport

 These interactions point to your brand’s integrity or lack thereof.
-If you present yourself as personable and outgoing online but reserved and distant in person, the alignment between your online and offline brand is lacking.
+For example, if you present yourself as personable and outgoing online but reserved and distant in person, the alignment between your online and offline brand is lacking.
 Take the appropriate steps to align both your online and offline presence.

 4. Define Your WHY And Use It To Motivate You Longterm